hadia-rabbani/codeaplha_hangman_game/README.md

 Hangman Game
-This is a text-based version of the classic Hangman game implemented in Python.
 The game selects a random word from a predefined list and allows users to guess letters.
 The goal is to guess the entire word before running out of tries.

 How to Play
 Start the Game: Run the script and the game will start by selecting a random word from a predefined list.